Aryaan03/Web-Scraping/README.md

     3. Data Population(`PopulatedDB()` and `Insert()`:
         - The extracted incident data is inserted into the SQLite database usind `PopulatedDB()` function.
+        - Run an SQL command to check if the table already exists, if so delete the 'incidents' table and create a new table.
         - Queries are used to execute SQL statements for creating table and headers.
-        - For insertion INSERT statement is used.
+        - For insertion 'INSERT' statement is used.
-        - Implementing the INSERT command using the cursor.
+        - Implementing the 'INSERT' command using the cursor.
         - Each row of incident data corresponds to an entry in the database table.

     4. Data Status and Printing: